COVID-19 and Veterinary Consultations

 - When you arrive, please park in the carpark (the boom gate will open automatically).

-- To comply with social distancing regulations and minimise the risk of coronavirus transmission, our hospital waiting room has been temporarily closed.
+- To comply with social distancing regulations and minimise the risk of coronavirus transmission, access to our hospital waiting room has restricted.

 A team member will come to collect your pet